gjbranham/ciq-takehome/README.md

 ## How to use

-Run the executable in your terminal of choice after building.
+Run the executable in your terminal of choice after building as follows.
 Providing a comma-separated source file is mandatory:

 `./bin/server-info -f ./log/server_log.csv -all`